Skip to main content

 June is set to see 14% of all 2023 weddings take place in this sunny month, and we can totally understand why.
 June marks the first month of summer, officially, however it's the only summer month that falls completely outside of any school summer holidays.

-Pros of a June Wedding: Whilst universities will have broken up, primary and secondary schools will have a full term in June, meaning both mid-week venue prices will be cheaper.
-What's more, if you're planning to honeymoon straight after your wedding, you'll be in luck with a June date as the summer holidays causes travel prices to spike, with many families looking to get away.
-June sees much cheaper deals!
+- If you're planning to honeymoon straight after your wedding, you'll be in luck with a June date as the summer holidays cause travel prices to spike, with many families looking to get away.
+June sees much cheaper deals.

-Speaking of honeymoons, June is a great month to jet off to a honeymoon in Europe with many destinations across the continent offering excellent weather and slightly off-peak prices.
+- Speaking of honeymoons, June is a great month to jet off to a honeymoon in Europe with many destinations across the continent offering excellent weather and slightly off-peak prices.
 It's also dry season for some of the best honeymoon destinations in the world such as Zanzibar, Borneo, Tanzania and the Seychelles.

-As summer is finally here, you can start to think about outdoor wedding ideas and true summer wedding styles in June and the average rainfall is actually less in June than they are in July and August.
+- As summer is finally here, you can start to think about outdoor wedding ideas and true summer wedding styles in June and the average rainfall is actually less in June than they are in July and August.
 Though the average high temperature in June is 18°C, in 2022 the hottest day of the year fell in June, with a record-breaking temperature of over 40°C.

-Cons of a June Wedding: June is a busy month in the world of sport and will therefore have a number of wedding dates to avoid if you don't want your wedding to clash with a major sporting event.
+- June is a busy month in the world of sport and will therefore have a number of wedding dates to avoid if you don't want your wedding to clash with a major sporting event.

-Whilst June is great for cheaper mid-week weddings, the fact that schools are still in session means this could be an issue for couples planning a wedding with lots of school-aged children on the guestlist.
+- Whilst June is great for cheaper midweek weddings, the fact that schools are still in session means this could be an issue for couples planning a wedding with lots of school-aged children on the guestlist.
 Even if you're having a child-free wedding, guests who are parents may still struggle to travel for your nuptials whilst their children are in school.

 June Weather: UK Averages